lostb1t/replex/README.md

 Note: DO NOT run the plex container in host mode.
 It will cause plex to connect to the local ip instead of the custom url for local clients and bypass replex.

-Note: Plex clients are a bit broken with custom urls and non secured connections.
-Most wont work if the custom url is not secure.
+Note: Plex clients are a bit broken with custom urls and unsecured connections.
+Most wont work if the custom server url is not secure.
-Sonl for testing with web insecure is fine but after that you want to setup SSL.
+So for testing the direct web client is fine but after that you want to setup SSL.
 See the "Remote access" section for more info.

 ## Settings